 Woodlands is also part of The Attachment Research Community (ARC), a charitable organisation set up in 2017 by virtual school heads, school leaders, psychologists, training organisations and academics, with a mission for ‘every school to be attachment and trauma aware by 2025’.

 ARC’s purpose is to support all schools and education settings to be attachment and trauma aware in their practice for the benefit of all members of the learning community and particularly the most vulnerable, by bringing together, sharing and celebrating best practice.
-In 2022, we achieved the ARC Bronze Award and are now working with the Virtual School Team to achieve the Gold Award.
-This will benefit many other schools, particularly those beginning their attachment and trauma aware journey.
+In 2024, we achieved the ARC Gold Award.

 Inclusion Team